kiba/Writings/dreamwalker/story_bible.md

 ## Settings

 * Origin world - Vanilla Earth that our to-be intrepid dreamwalker protagonist is from.
 * Diaspora of the Stars - A space opera taking place in the Andromeda galaxy.
 Our protagonist appeared in this setting thirty years before the fall and twenty years after the first contact war.
+Current population is fifty-six billions.

+Civilization and culture is somewhat influenced by Norse mythology.
+The Nine Worlds of Man consist of Niflheim, Muspelheim, Asgard, Midgard, Jotunheim, Vanaheim, Alfheim, Svartalfheim, and Helheim

 The First Contact War begins in year three of an ongoing multi-way war between the various human polity and rebelling synthetic intelligence.
 Unknown aliens did not parlay or hail, and began exterminating any belligerents in the AI war, forcing a coalition and a forceful unification of mankind and their creation for their survival.

 After twelve long years of bitter fighting, the aliens agreed to an armstice.

-The fall entails the destruction of the civilization of the Nine World of Man and their synthetic intelligence ally by the same alien who initiated the first contact war.
+The fall entails the destruction of the civilization of the Nine World of Man by the same alien who initiated the first contact war.

 * Chakrapunk - A world with kung-fu ninjas, basically.